How to simulate a low-bandwidth connection or poor signal for Windows Phone 8

 Run your app on the emulator or a connected device, with or without debugging.

 Or, run your app with app monitoring and profiling to measure its quality and performance.
-For more information, see Windows Phone Application Analysis.
+For more information, see Windows Phone Application Analysis for Windows Phone 8.

 In Visual Studio, on the Tools menu, open Simulation Dashboard.
 Find the network simulation section of the dashboard and check the Enable Network Simulation check box.